blitline-dev/blitline-dev.github.io/articles/jobs.md

 }
 {% endhighlight %}

-You would take this JSON and submit it via post to http://api.blitline.com/job
+You would take this JSON and submit it via POST to http(s)://api.blitline.com/job

 #### Examples